 With regard to unfair trade practices, the JFTC is particularly active in pursuing cases involving abuse of superior bargaining position.
-According to the annual reports of the JFTC, during the fifteen-year period from 2006 to 2020, the JFTC issued seven orders in cases involving abuse of superior bargaining position (a detailed explanation is provided in the answer to question 62), and initiated investigations in 118 cases in total from April 2018 to March 2029.

-Further, the JFTC issued a cease-and-desist order to Qualcomm Inc in September 2009 for certain restrictive clauses including the "non-assertion patent (NAP) clause" included in its licensing agreements with mobile phone handset makers, alleging that such clauses violate the prohibition on unfair trade practices.
+According to the latest annual report of the JFTC, during the five-year period from 2009 to 2013, the JFTC issued seven orders in cases involving abuse of superior bargaining position (a detailed explanation is provided in the answer to question 62), and initiated investigations in 58 cases from April 2013 to March 2014, which is the largest number of investigations in a one-year period to date.
+Further, the JFTC issued a cease-and-desist order to Qualcomm Inc. in September 2009 for certain restrictive clauses including the so-called 'non-assertion clause' included in its licensing agreements with mobile phone handset makers, alleging that such clauses violate the prohibition on unfair trade practices.
 Although this case did not relate to private monopolisation, it did also involve issues regarding dominant firms.
-The order was appealed by Qualcomm at the JFTC tribunal and the tribunal has finally reversed the order of the JFTC on 15 March 2019, after almost 10 years have passed since the cease-and-desist order was issued.
-The tribunal found that the JFTC's analytical framework on the competition assessment applied to Qualcomm's NAP clause, which solely focused on the NAP clause itself, was not appropriate.
-It also noted that it should be examined by taking into account the relationships between the NAP clause and other contract clauses, and balance the pros and cons of Qualcomm and its licensees.
-And thus, the tribunal concluded that the contracts between Qualcomm and the Japanese companies were not out of balance, and not in violation of the AML.
+The order was appealed by Qualcomm at the JFTC tribunal, but the tribunal has not yet issued a decision.

-What is the hot topic in unilateral conduct cases that antitrust lawyers are excited about in your jurisdiction?
+62 What is the hot topic in unilateral conduct cases that antitrust lawyers are excited about in your jurisdiction?

 The JFTC is repeatedly expressing its active stance on taking action against abuse of superior bargaining positions, which is now subject to surcharge payment orders, the amount of which can be substantial.
 Although this prohibition does not apply only to dominant firms, it is important for dominant firms to pay attention to their day-to-day business activities with smaller counterparties.
-After the introduction of surcharges against abuse of superior bargaining position in January 2010, the JFTC issued the first surcharge payment order and a cease-and-desist order to Toys R Us-Japan, Ltd, a large toy retailer, but the order was partially rejected in the JFTC tribunal procedure finding that there was appreciable agreement on returns and discounts between the parties, and the amount of surcharge was reduced.
-On the other hand, the tribunal indicated that the existence of abusive conduct practically proves a superior bargaining position.
-This part of the tribunal decision was criticised as a circular logic by some of the practitioners.
-In June 2011, the JFTC issued a surcharge payment order and a cease-and-desist order against a local supermarket, and the JFTC also issued a surcharge payment order and a cease-and-desist order against Edion, a home electronics retailer in February 2012.
-In 2013 and 2014, the JFTC issued surcharge payment orders and cease-and-desist orders against two local supermarkets again.
-(All cases have been appealed, and the JFTC's tribunal has partly reversed the orders in four cases, and reduced the amount of surcharge payments.)
+After the introduction of surcharges against abuse of superior bargaining position in January 2010, the JFTC issued the first surcharge payment order and a cease-and-desist order to Toys"R"Us-Japan, Ltd, a large toy retailer, in December 2011 and again, a surcharge payment order and a cease-and-desist order against Edion, a home electronics retailer in February 2012.
+In 2013 and 2014, the JFTC issued surcharge payment orders and cease-and-desist orders against two local supermarkets.